johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 an enduring interest in walking in Britain.
 So mixing car touring with walking is an entirely reasonable way to go.
 One one trip in Wales I arranged to stay for two nights in each of three places.
 That often worked out to be a half day walk on the day I arrived and then a full-day of walking before staying the second night.
-I started out with a two days in Wotton-under-Edge and a full-days's walk on the Cotswold Way, two days in St. Davids in Wales and the Pembrokeshire Coast Path and then two more nights in the northern half of
+I started out with a two days in Cotton-under-Edge and a full-days's walk on the Cotswold Way, two days in St. Davids in Wales and the Pembrokeshire Coast Path and then two more nights in the northern half of
 Wales.
 There are lots of areas where one could do something like that.
 With a bit of planning, one could do something like that via bus or train and avoid the car entirely (a big plus if one has qualms about driving on the left side of the road).